 Cisco® Converged SDN Transport is a simplified, trustworthy, programmable network architecture that changes the economics of networks to deliver connected experiences at massive scale.

-Before 2020, the public had a general appreciation for the IP infrastructure of the internet that connects our world together.
 Over the past 20 years, the internet has scaled to address an insatiable desire for bandwidth to support streaming services, online gaming, cloud-based business applications, and low-latency critical services for healthcare and financial institutions.
-During the first half of 2020, the impact of the COVID-19 virus turned a general appreciation into a critical dependence on the internet as the collective global community transitioned to remote connectivity for work, shopping, education, and healthcare.
-Under massive strain from this new demand, the internet did not break and Communication Service Providers (CSPs) became heroes, as their ability to provide connectivity withstood unprecedented growth.
+However, during the COVID-19 pandemic, this general appreciation for the internet became a critical dependence as the collective global community transitioned to remote connectivity for work, shopping, education, and healthcare.
+Under massive strain from this new demand, Communication Service Providers (CSPs) proved their ability to provide connectivity that could withstand unprecedented growth.

-While connectivity did not break, network weaknesses were exposed under this extraordinary demand.
-Years of adding new technology in support of emerging services on top of existing technologies and services has resulted in a complex topology that is difficult to manage.
+While connectivity didn’t break, network weaknesses were exposed under this extraordinary demand.
+Years of adding new technology in support of emerging services on top of existing technologies and services has resulted in a complex topology that’s difficult to manage.
 To scale quickly with demand, CSPs had to add new infrastructure rapidly and without the ability to plan or test the potential impacts.
 As a result, more complexity was added into the existing network management structure, increasing the potential for errors and failures.

-The Converged SDN Transport architecture uses advanced features and technology to help service providers design and migrate to a network that is prepared to scale to meet stringent bandwidth and performance demands.
+The Converged SDN Transport architecture uses advanced technology and solutions to help service providers design and migrate to a network that scales to meet stringent bandwidth and performance demands.

-Implementing the design will allow service providers to realize the following business benefits:
+Implementing this design may allow service providers to realize the following business benefits:

 ● Reduced operational complexity for network management

 ● Improved time to market for new services